ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 Improving the documentation is an easy way to make your first contribution to the Ansible project.
 You don't have to be a programmer, since our documentation is written in YAML (module documentation) or reStructured Text.
 If you're using Ansible, you know YAML - playbooks are written in YAML.
 And rST is mostly just text.
 You don't even need git experience, if you use the ``Edit on GitHub`` option.

-If you find a typo, a broken example, a missing topic, or any other error or omission on docs.ansible.com, let us know.
+If you find a typo, a broken example, a missing topic, or any other error or omission on this documentation website, let us know.
 Here are some ways to support Ansible documentation:

 .. contents::
    :local: